A generalized model of flocking with steering: Numerical Examples

 Finally, we computed the leading order approximation and compared it to the simulation when $\epsilon = 0.1$, $\epsilon = 0.01$ and $\epsilon = 0.001$.
 For all $\epsilon$ we used the same randomly chosen initial conditions which we provide here.
 Initial positions were

 and the initial velocities were

-In these simulations, we have used the following functions.
+In these simulations, we have used the following functions:

-In the position and velocity spaces, the small cyan circles represent initial values of our simulations and the stars represent the final time values.
-Figures \ref{fig:trajectories-velocities-spaces-0.1}, \ref{fig:trajectories-velocities-spaces-0.01} and \ref{fig:trajectories-velocities-spaces-0.001} show that our model flocks.
-In fact, Figures \ref{fig:sub2-0.1}, \ref{fig:sub2-0.01} and \ref{fig:sub2-0.001} show that all agents flock to a common velocity $V^f(0)$ and then stay together and steer towards the target velocity.
-Our simulations also show that after some time the trajectory of each agent is similar to the target trajectory which is a circle.
-Furthermore, Figures,\ref{fig:trajectories-components-0.1}, \ref{fig:trajectories-components-0.01} and \ref{fig:trajectories-components-0.001} which show the plots of trajectories components against time we see that after some time, all the components follow the target trajectory components (in dashed black).
-Figures \ref{fig:velocities-components-0.1}, \ref{fig:velocities-components-0.01} and \ref{fig:velocities-components-0.001} is the plots of components velocities against time.
-In conjunction with figures \ref{fig:boundary-layer-plotting-eps=0.1}, \ref{fig:boundary-layer-plotting-eps=0.01} and \ref{fig:boundary-layer-plotting-eps=0.001} we read that velocities components converge very fast to a common velocity and then in the long run, align with the target velocity (in dashed black). \paragraph{Comparison of the leading order and the cases $\epsilon =0.1$, $\epsilon =0.01$ and $\epsilon =0.001$} We graphically compare the positions and the velocities of the leading order approximation model \eqref{eq-fastslow-reduced} and the actual model \eqref{eq-closed-loop-epsilon} for different values of $\epsilon $.
-In Figures \ref{fig:comparison-lead-order-and-epslon=0.1} ,\ref{fig:comparison-lead-order-and-epslon=0.01} and \ref{fig:comparison-lead-order-and-epslon=0.001}, the approximate model solution is in green color while the actual model solution is in blue.
-The small red circles and red stars represent the initial and final positions for the actual model.
-Likewise, the small yellow circles and yellow stars represent the initial and final position for the approximate model.
-Graphically, we see that the singular perturbation theory shows good agreement with the exact model.
+Figure \ref{fig:trajectories-velocities-spaces-0.1} shows the trajectories of all agents in the position and velocity spaces for the case of $\epsilon=0.1$.
+The small magenta circles represent initial values and the red stars represent the final time values.
+Figure \ref{fig:sub2-0.1} shows that all agents flock to a common velocity and then stay together and steer towards the target velocity.
+Figure \ref{fig:trajectories-components-0.1} shows the plots of the components of trajectories in the position space against time.
+We see that after some time, all the components closely follow the components of the target trajectory (in dashed black).
+Similarly Figure \ref{fig:velocities-components-0.1} shows the components of the trajectories in the velocity space against time and both velocity alignment among agents and close tracking of the target are observed.
+The behavior of the system is similar for the other values of $\epsilon=0.01$ and $\epsilon=0.001$ and are not shown.
+Figure \ref{fig:boundary-layer-plotting-eps=0.1} clearly shows that the velocities of agents converge very fast to a common velocity and this common velocity is seen to evolve in Figure \ref{fig:velocities-components-0.1}.
+Figure \ref{fig:target-error} shows the maximum errors (measured in Euclidean norm) $\max_i \|x_i(t)-y(t)\|$ and $\max_i \|v_i(t)-\dot{y}(t)\|$ of positions and velocities with respect to the target, for the values of $\epsilon=0.1, 0.01$ and $0.001$.
+The target tracking errors are similar for the different $\epsilon$ values explored.
+We comment that the feedback law we chose does not theoretically guarantee zero asymptotic tracking error, but it is expected to track closely as observed in the figure.